 When selecting the appropriate size of Stone Burr Mill you should ask yourself three questions.
 First, do I have a single-phase or 3-phase electrical supply?
 Second, what product do I intend to process?
 Third, what is my desired rate of production per hour?
 Electric motors up to 10-hp may be used on either single-phase or 3-phase electrical supplies.
 Electric motors larger than 10-hp may be used on 3-phase electrical supplies only.
 The 8 inch Stone Burr Mill is driven by a 1-hp or 2-hp electric motor, the 12 inch Stone Burr Mill is driven by a 5-hp electric motor, the 20 inch Stone Burr Mill is driven by a 10-hp electric motor, and the 30 inch Stone Burr Mill is driven by a 25-hp, 30-hp, or 40-hp electric motor.
 Electric motors and drives for 50-hertz electrical supplies are available.
 While all sizes of Meadows Stone Burr Mills are designed to process any dry, free-flowing grain and corn; some products such as Teff are processed most efficiently when using 20 and 30 inch Stone Burr Mills.
 The chart below includes rates of production per hour for each size of Stone Burr Mill.

-Meadows 8 inch Stone Burr Mills discharge flour through a discharge spout that is cut into the bottom of the housings which surround the millstones.
-Meadows 12 inch Stone Burr Mills discharge flour through a discharge spout that is cut into the side of the housings which surround the millstones.
+Meadows 8 Inch Stone Burr Mills discharge flour through a discharge spout that is cut into the bottom of the housings which surround the millstones.
+Meadows 12 Inch Stone Burr Mills discharge flour through a discharge spout that is cut into the side of the housings which surround the millstones.
 Meadows 20 inch and 30 inch Stone Burr Mills may be configured so that flour discharges either through a discharge spout that is cut into the side of the housings which surround the millstones or into materials handling fan.
 The materials-handling fan conveys the flour from the Stone Burr Mill through a short length of four-inch diameter pipe into a materials collector.
 The flour falls from the materials collector into a sifter, a bagging system, or a brute.
-Brutes are containers which may be used to collect and store flour.
+Brutes are containers that may be used to collect and store flour.

 The millstones used in Meadows Stone Burr Mills require regular maintenance which is referred to as dressing the millstones.
-As millstones wear, the lands, or flat surfaces, of the millstone becomes smooth and the furrows become shallow.
+As millstones wear, the lands, or flat surfaces, of the millstone become smooth and the furrows become shallow.
 Dressing millstones is a three-step process.
 In step one, the lands of the millstone are cut with a bushing tool so that the lands are made rough.
 In step two the furrows are cut to their proper depth.
 In step three the millstones are aligned to one another.
 Some customers choose to dress their own millstones while others choose to ship or deliver their Stone Burr Mill to our factory for service.
 If you choose to dress the millstones yourself Meadows Mills sells the tools necessary to perform the task.
 If you choose to dress the millstones yourself we recommend viewing our instructional video found below.

 Despite centuries of scientific advancement, the age-old method of stone grinding remains the best grinding method known.
 There is a distinct difference between the grinding process of a Stone Burr Mill and a roller mill.
 The action of a roller mill crushes the grain instead of shearing it into finer and finer pieces.
 Stoneground flour is preferred by many bakers and natural food advocates because of its texture, nutty flavor, and the belief that it is nutritionally superior and has a better baking quality than steel-roller-milled flour.
 Because the millstones produce less heat in the grinding process the wheat germ is not exposed to excessive temperatures that cause the fat from the germ portion to oxidize and become rancid, which destroys some of the vitamin content.
 Stone milling retains more of the natural goodness and flavor of the grains.
 Treat yourself or your customers to a wholesome taste that will not be forgotten.
 The variety of mill sizes available ensures that you can select a mill that is perfect for you.